 Why Are Certain Shoes Marketed to Men or Women?

-A couple stand-out features that make this shoe so ideal for people with arthritis include its TPU "power strap," which adds stability along with its ENCAP midsole cushioning, which adds a lightweight foam that's not only comfortable, but super durable to provide all-day support.
+A couple stand-out features make this the best shoe for arthritic feet: its TPU "power strap," which adds stability, along with its ENCAP midsole cushioning, which adds a lightweight foam that's not only comfortable, but super durable to provide all-day support.

-These are great lace-up shoes for everyday use, especially for someone with arthritis.
+These are great lace-up shoes for everyday use, especially for someone with arthritic feet or joints.